 - 17.1.
-This policy will be reviewed on an annual basis by the DPO in conjunction with the headteacher, the next scheduled review date for this policy is November 2022. - 17.2.
-Any changes made to this policy will be communicated to all members of staff and The Corinium Education Trustees board.
+This policy will be reviewed on an annual basis by the DPO in conjunction with the the Trust's Executive Team and Trustees. - 17.2.
+Any changes made to this policy will be communicated to all members of staff and The Corinium Education Trust's Trustees' Board.